minibolt-guide/minibolt/guide/bonus/bitcoin/ordisrespector.md

 ### Install

-* Enter the next command to install the new binaries on the OS
+* Enter the next command to install the new binaries precompiled for yourself on the OS

   ```sh
   $ sudo make install